Logitech ends negotiations to acquire Plantronics

 (Reuters) - Logitech International SA, a Swiss manufacturer of keyboards and webcams, has ended discussions to acquire Plantronics Inc, a U.S. maker of Bluetooth earpieces and gaming headsets, the companies said on Sunday.

 The announcement came after Reuters reported on the negotiations between Logitech and Plantronics last Friday.
-The companies confirmed the talks on Sunday, but said they had now been terminated. [nL2N1XY1EI]
+The companies confirmed the talks on Sunday, but said they had now been terminated.

 Plantronics added in its statement that Logitech approached it regarding a potential acquisition, and that it engaged in discussions in line with its fiduciary duties.
 It said it would deliver on its strategy as a stand-alone company.